h-dong/my-learning-log/README.md

 ## Tools & services

+### Apiary - Creating dummy APIs

+This is a fantastic tool for quickly throwing together a dummy API for Frontend guys to start their work, whilst the Backend gets built.
+Define everything using `API Blueprint` and `OpenAPI (Swagger)` then have documentation generated as well!

+- [x] Free tier available

+[Poke](https://apiary.io) to check it out

 ### Cloudnary - image storage and optimization

 A service that hosts media assets such as image and videos then serve them out in different formats, quality via unique URLs.